CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models: Experiments

 Reward model TTS assigns scalar scores to candidate solutions without requiring test generation or code execution.
 The latency of \our can be expressed as:

 where $T_{\text{RM}}$ denotes the inference time of the reward model for a single candidate.

 Since candidate generation is shared across both methods, we omit the $N \cdot T_{\text{gen}}$ term when comparing latency.
-We evaluate \textsc{CURE} and \our on the CodeForces (467 questions) using a single NVIDIA A100 GPU with vLLM backbone.
+We evaluate \textsc{CURE} and \our as representative unit test TTS and reward model TTS methods, respectively.
+All latency measurements are conducted on the CodeForces (467 questions) using a single NVIDIA A100 GPU with vLLM backbone.
 We report results under the \texttt{BoN@8} setting, where 8 candidate solutions are generated per problem, and for \textsc{CURE}, 8 unit tests are generated and executed for each question.
-As shown in \autoref{tab:latency-evaluation}, \our achieves approximately a 10× speedup over \textsc{CURE}, reducing latency from 3.20 seconds per question to 0.31 seconds.
-Unlike \textsc{CURE}, which requires generating unit tests and executing candidate solutions in a sandboxed environment, \our scores candidates using only a single forward pass.
-This substantially reduces computational overhead and resource consumption, making \our particularly well-suited for real-world deployment.
+As shown in \autoref{tab:latency-evaluation}, \our achieves an approximately 10× speedup over \textsc{CURE}. \our scores candidates using only a single forward pass.
+This substantially reduces computational overhead and resource consumption, making \our particularly well suited for real-world deployment.